God saw everything that he had made, and indeed, it was very good. And there was evening and there was morning, the sixth day. (Genesis 1:30)

 So why was it so easy for me to find the restored area two decades after our efforts at environmental restoration?
 Did we do it wrong?
-I think no. What struck me as I stood at that place beside the lake was this: in spite of our best efforts, some eco systems are extraordinarily fragile and healing takes a long time.
+What struck me as I stood at that place beside the lake was this: in spite of our best efforts, some ecosystems are extraordinarily fragile and healing takes a long time.

 Sadly, I could still see the outline of the trench.
 The sod stood like clumps of green braille on brown ground.
 Honestly, the area where we buried the refuse looked more like a grave than a place of restoration.
 I said a prayer, shook my head, and walked away.

 It has occurred to me that our souls are much like the fragile ecosystem above treeline: remote, strikingly beautiful, and fragile to the carelessness of man.
 Whether that harm is self-inflicted, neglect, or from others; we scar easily.
 Restoration takes a long time.

 What then?
 Do we fail to cooperate with God in restoring His world?
 Do we quit because it takes longer than we want?
 Do we busy ourselves with some task or project that has a more immediate return on our investment?
 No. We must not be so shallow.
 Time is tender and tough above tree line.
 Tender in that it only takes one moment to do generational damage to the land.
 Tough because it is stubbornly relentless in its process of restoration.
 It is the same with the restoration of a soul.
 I must remember that God doesn’t get in a hurry about anything.